Statistics & Evidence

 Killed on “Significant Scale” for Organs

-Estimates from two separate, independent reports — one report from David Kilgour (former Canadian Secretary of State for Asia-Pacific) and David Matas (renowned human rights attorney), and the other report from author, investigative journalist, and China specialist, Ethan Gutmann — indicate tens of thousands of Falun Gong practitioners may have been killed in order to extract their vital organs used to fuel a booming organ transplantation business in China.
+Estimates from multiple separate, independent reports indicate tens of thousands (possibly hundreds of thousands) of Falun Gong practitioners may have been killed in order to extract their vital organs, which are used to fuel a booming organ transplantation business in China.

 200,000 Underground “Materials Sites”